Vaandy-Sharma/weather_dashboard/README.md

 ## Technology Stack

 ### Backend:
-- **Weather API**: Fetches live weather data for cities like London and other major cities.
+- **Weather API**: Fetches live weather data for cities like London and other major cities through REST API calls.
 - **ETL Pipeline**: Developed using **Python** to automate data extraction, transformation, and loading into a PostgreSQL database.
 - **PostgreSQL**: Stores the weather data collected over time for persistent access.